 It’s disgraceful that such life-altering, debilitating side effects are not even taken into consideration when doctors dole out osteoporosis drugs like candy.
 In fact, if you expressed concern over side effects to your doctor, you were likely dismissed.

-So while safe, drug-free, effective options exist, like the Save Our Bones Program…
+So while safe, drug-free, effective options exist, like the Osteoporosis Reversal Program…

 Focusing Mainly On Osteoporosis Drugs Means That Viable, Non-Pharmaceutical Interventions Are Ignored